mehdi6510/UserManagement/README.md

 ## Running the tests

-Testing the application might with two way, First running the class AllTests.java.
+Testing can be done in two way, First running the class AllTests.java.
 It is a suite test and run all other unit tests classes.
 Another way is running maven clean install either in your idea or in cmd or linux terminal.

 ### Break down into end to end tests

-These tests test all method in service and controller class.
-This test uses MockMVC and RestTemplate for testing the rest endpoints in the controller class and Mockito for mocking repository for testing methods in service class.If you run mvn clean install, the results of tests show like below:
+These tests verify all method in service and controller class.
+Integration test cases uses MockMVC and RestTemplate for testing the rest endpoints in controller class and Mockito for testing methods in service class.If you run mvn clean install, the results of tests show like below:

 ```